 Figure 20: Team Performance Expectations predicts Social Bonding (post-Tournament)

-A model designed to test the relationship between expectations around team performance and change in social bonding revealed a marginally significant main effect, β=.20 (95%CI=−.0004,.02), SE=.11, t(97)=1.87, p=.07, , .
+There was a significant main effect of X on Y (β=.20 (95%CI=−.0004,.02), SE=.11, t(97)=1.87, p=.07, , ).
 Examination of model residuals revealed that they were not normally distributed around zero (Shapiro−Wilk=0.96,p=.004).
-Re-running the model with a log-transformed outcome variable and outliers excluded improved the normality of residuals, (Shapiro−Wilk=0.98,p=.24), however the effect of Team Performance Expectations on Social Bonding was no longer significant, β=.04 (95%CI=.02,.10), SE=.03, t())=1.29, p=.01, , (see Table ? for full description of results).
+Re-running the model with a log-transformed outcome variable and outliers excluded improved the normality of residuals, (Shapiro−Wilk=0.98,p=.24), however the effect of Team Performance Expectations on Social Bonding was no longer significant (β=.04 (95%CI=.02,.10), SE=.03, t())=1.29, p=.01, , ) (see Table ? for full description of results).
 These results from adjusted models suggests that variation in Team Performance Expectations across pre- and post-Tournament measurements did not suitably explain observed variation in pre-post measures of Social Bonding.
 As such, Team Performance Expectations was not considered in the subsequent mediation analysis.

 margin=0.5cm